RomainSepulchre/DOTS-ECS_Experiments/Notes/Baking.md

 It's also possible to exclude components by using a baking type attribute:
     - `[BakingType]`: any component marked with this attribute is filtered out of the baking output.
     - `[TemporaryBakingType]`: any component marked with this attribute is destroyed from the baking output.
-This means the component will not remain from one baking pass to the next.
+This means the component will not remain from one baking pass to the next or to spell it differently the component marked with `[TemporaryBakingType]` will only exist when the baker that adds it has run in the same baking pass.
+So a baking system that require a temporary baked component will only run when something force the baker that add the temporary baked component to re-bake (ex: change in the inputs data).